Excellence in Education, Innovation in Practice.

 GENDER SENSITIZATION LAB (*MC309)

-1. Students will attain a finer grasp of how gender discrimination works in our society and how to
+2. Students will attain a finer grasp of how gender discrimination works in our society and how to counter it.

-1. Students will acquire insight into the gendered division of labour and its relation to politics and
+3. Students will acquire insight into the gendered division of labour and its relation to politics and economics.

-1. Men and women students and professionals will be better equipped to work and live together
+4. Men and women students and professionals will be better equipped to work and live together as equals.

 II Year-II Sem